-Zoe Amar joins Tech Trust board of trustees
+Zoe Amar joins Charity Digital board of trustees

-Experienced charity digital leader Zoe Amar has joined Tech Trust as the latest in a new line-up of trustees – the organisation hopes to recruit more in the coming months.
+Experienced charity digital leader Zoe Amar has joined Charity Digital as the latest in a new line-up of trustees – the organisation hopes to recruit more in the coming months.

-Since 2001, the organisation has worked closely with tech sector partners to deliver over £200m in savings to more than 33,000 UK charities through the tt-exchange software donation programme.
+Since 2001, the organisation has worked closely with tech sector partners to deliver over £200m in savings to more than 33,000 UK charities through the Charity Digital Exchange software donation programme.

 Its other services include online portal Charity Digital News and Charity Digital Jobs – the first jobs board in the UK to focus solely on digital roles in the charity sector.

-It is hoped the addition of Zoe Amar to the board will further strengthen Tech Trust’s position as a leading enabler of digital change in charities.
+It is hoped the addition of Zoe Amar to the board will further strengthen Charity Digital’s position as a leading enabler of digital change in charities.